 Hen-of-the-woods mushroom's main component is the polysaccharide beta-glucan.
-Apart from this, other bioactive ingredients like polysaccharide fractions (D, MD, MZ, and X) are also present in the mushroom.
-Additionally, Maitake is a good source of carbohydrates, proteins, dietary fibers, vitamin D, and minerals (potassium, phosphorus, Magnesium, Calcium, and Sodium)
+Other bioactive ingredients like polysaccharide fractions (D, MD, MZ, and X) are also present in the mushroom.
+Additionally, maitake is a good source of carbohydrates, proteins, dietary fibers, vitamin D, and minerals (potassium, phosphorus, Magnesium, Calcium, and Sodium).

 The different bioactive compounds isolated from the mushroom are attributed to the following Maitake mushrooms benefits:

-NK cells can also limit or exacerbate immune responses according to the needs of the body.
-The stimulation of NK cells by Grifola frondosa extracts also plays an important role in fighting off other foreign substances from the body including cancerous cells.
-They also hold the potential to control autoimmune disorders.
+NK cells also limit or exacerbate immune responses according to the body's needs.
+The stimulation of NK cells by Grifola frondosa extracts also plays an essential role in fighting off other foreign substances from the body, including cancerous cells—this gives maitake the cancer-fighting and prevention benefits.
+As part of the maitake mushroom benefit, the Natural Killer cells also hold the potential to control autoimmune disorders.

-The extract of Maitake activates macrophages and neutrophils(5), two types of white blood cells that devour microorganisms.
+To further boost your immunity and positive reaction towards disease-causing organisms, maitake extract activates macrophages and neutrophils(5), two white blood cells that devour microorganisms.
 They also lead to the production of cytokines(6).
-These are substances secreted by cells of the immune system which control the growth and activity of the other blood cells and immune cells.
+These are substances secreted by cells of the immune system which control the growth and activity of immune cells.

 2. Helps Control Inflammation

-Maitake mushroom polysaccharides, including beta-glucans, have been known to inhibit two major mediators of inflammation (TNF and interleukin).
+Maitake mushrooms inhibit two significant inflammation mediators (TNF and interleukin).

-The stimulatory actions of the mushroom on macrophages also play a crucial role in the control of inflammation.
-Macrophages are indispensable key players in(7) inflammation and can regulate inflammation after destroying harmful substances.
+The maitake's stimulatory actions on macrophages also play a crucial role in the control of inflammation.
+Macrophages are indispensable players in(7) inflammation and can regulate inflammation after destroying harmful substances.
 They also help in wound healing and maintaining homeostasis in the tissue following an injury.

 Rheumatoid arthritis is a prolonged inflammatory condition in which the immune system attacks the joint.
 It leads to significant joint pain and inflammation and is a source of great distress to many people.

-Agaroglycerides and ergosterol are two major anti-inflammatory compounds(8) that have shown beneficial effects against pain and inflammation in animal models.
-The finding of the 2012 study indicates that the anti-inflammatory and anti-nociceptive effects of the Maitake mushroom can be utilized as an alternative medication for inflammatory pain.
+Agaroglycerides and ergosterol are two major anti-inflammatory compounds(8) that have beneficial effects against pain and inflammation in animal models.
+The finding of the 2012 study indicates that the anti-inflammatory and anti-nociceptive effects of the maitake mushroom can be utilized as an alternative medication for inflammatory pain.

-Another study conducted in 2002 reported that the mycelium of the Maitake mushroom inhibits cyclooxygenase(9) (COX).
+Another study reported that the mycelium of the Maitake mushroom inhibits cyclooxygenase(9) (COX).
 Inhibition of COX is one of the mechanisms by which non-steroidal anti-inflammatory agents (NSAIDs) exert their potent anti-inflammatory and analgesic effects.

-Grifola frondosa extracts have shown a significant reduction in inflammatory markers(10) even in healthy people when it was given daily for just 12 days.
+Grifola frondosa extracts have shown a significant reduction in inflammatory markers(10) even in healthy people given daily for just 12 days.

 3. Keeps Blood Sugar Levels Under Control

-The alpha glucan extracted from the fruiting body of Maitake was given to animal models of type 2 diabetes(11).
 Changes in body weight, levels of glucose in the blood, and the amount of glucose stored in the liver were noted.
-Following the administration of Maitake, there was a significant decline in the body weight, and blood glucose levels.
-There was also an increase in the stored glucose content, which can be utilized later when the body needs it.
+Following the administration of maitake, there was a significant decline in body weight and blood glucose levels.

-In many cases of type 2 diabetes, a major factor for the increased blood sugar level is the resistance of tissue to the action of insulin.
-The glucose-lowering hormone insulin fails to perform its action and therefore diabetes becomes difficult to treat.
+In many cases of type 2 diabetes, a significant factor for the increased blood sugar level is tissue resistance to insulin.
 Many anti-diabetes medications fail to achieve the expected levels of efficiency when there is insulin resistance.
-While some may be able to control blood sugar, it comes with many potential side effects.
+While some may be able to control blood sugar, they come with many potential side effects.

-Grifola frondosa is a safe and natural alternative in the treatment of insulin-resistant diabetes.
-Some reports suggest Maitake may, to some extent, enhance insulin sensitivity(12) and weaken insulin resistance.
+Grifola frondosa is a safe and natural alternative to treat insulin-resistant diabetes.
+Some reports suggest maitake may, to some extent, enhance insulin sensitivity(13) and weaken insulin resistance.

-Apart from polysaccharides, glycoproteins extracted from the mycelium of Grifola frondosa have been shown to fight off cancer cells(14).
-Glycoproteins are known to kill the tumor cells(15) by directly putting a brake on their proliferation or by initiating the death of tumor cells.
+Research shows that the glycoproteins extracted from the mycelium of Grifola frondosa fight cancer cells(16).
+Glycoproteins kill the tumor cells(17) by directly putting a brake on their proliferation or initiating tumor cell death.

-In addition to the polysaccharides and glycoproteins of the mushroom, beta-glucans and MD fraction, also exhibit anti-tumor effects(16).
-These bioactive compounds activate cells of the immune system (such as macrophages and lymphocytes) which attack the tumor cells.
+The beta-glucans and MD fraction of maitake mushrooms also exhibit antitumor effects(18).
+These bioactive compounds activate cells of the immune system (such as macrophages and lymphocytes), which attack the tumor cells.

 5. Decreases Blood Pressure

-In a 2010 study(18) carried out on aging female rats, Maitake mushroom extracts reduced blood pressure after four months.
+In a study(20) on aging female rats, Maitake mushroom extracts reduced blood pressure after four months.
 There were no significant toxic changes in the blood with the intake of Maitake fractions.
-This indicates that Maitake could be a safe and natural method to favorably influence the progressive elevation of blood pressure associated with aging.
+This indicates that maitake could be a safe and natural method to favorably influence the progressive elevation of blood pressure associated with aging.

-Another study evaluated the effects of Shiitake and Maitake mushrooms on blood pressure levels(19) in rats with hypertension.
+Another study evaluated the effects of Shiitake mushrooms and Maitake mushrooms on blood pressure levels(21) in rats with hypertension.
 In a study conducted at Tohuku University in Japan, 18 rats were divided into three dietary groups.
-The first group of rats received no mushrooms, the second received Shiitake and the third group received Maitake powders.
+The first group of rats received no mushrooms, the second received Shiitake, and the third group received Maitake powders.

-The rats were fed salt-infused drinking water for 9 weeks.
-The blood pressure and bodyweight of the rats fed with the mushrooms had significantly lower blood pressure.
-It could be possible that the lower bodyweight of the rats, due to the mushroom diet, may have contributed to the lowering of blood pressure.
+The rats were fed salt-infused drinking water for nine weeks.
+The blood pressure and body weight of the rats fed with the mushrooms had significantly lower blood pressure.
+It could be possible that the lower body weight of the rats, due to the mushroom diet, may have contributed to lowering blood pressure.

 Grifola frondosa potentiates the host defense system and can exert a protective effect against many viruses that can cause diseases.

-Maitake health benefits in fighting off viruses have been reported in a 2007 study.
-An antiviral protein was extracted from Grifola frondosa that inhibited the replication of Herpes Simplex Virus type 1 (HSV-1)(20).
+Maitake's health benefits in fighting off viruses have been reported in a 2007 study.
+An antiviral protein was extracted from Grifola frondosa that inhibited the replication of Herpes Simplex Virus type 1 (HSV-1)(22).

-In another study, researchers examined the effectiveness of dietary Maitake mushroom in boosting the potency of influenza virus vaccination(21).
-This double-blind, placebo-controlled study carried out on healthy adult volunteers analyzed the response to the influenza vaccine by measuring blood antibody levels.
-Participants were given Maitake daily for 12 weeks and were also evaluated for the suppression of symptoms of the common cold.
+In another study, researchers examined the effectiveness of dietary maitake mushrooms in boosting the potency of influenza virus vaccination(23).
+This double-blind, placebo-controlled study on healthy adult volunteers analyzed the response to the influenza vaccine by measuring blood antibody levels.
+Participants were given maitake daily for 12 weeks and were also evaluated for the suppression of symptoms of the common cold.

-The study found that continuously eating Maitake mushrooms can raise the antibody levels against the influenza virus.
+The study found that continuously eating maitake mushrooms can raise antibody levels against the influenza virus.
 Additionally, symptoms of severe cold including nasal discharge and headache were significantly improved with the intake of Maitake mushroom.

-A study evaluated 14 mushroom species, including Maitake, in chronic gastritis(23) caused by the bacteria Helicobacter pylori.
-It was found that the alcoholic extracts of the mushrooms inhibited the growth of H pylori.
-This effect of medicinal mushrooms can be potentially utilized in the treatment of H-pylori-associated gastrointestinal disorders.
+A study evaluated 14 mushroom species, including maitake, in chronic gastritis(25) caused by Helicobacter pylori.
+The researchers found that the alcoholic extracts of the mushrooms inhibited the growth of H pylori.
+This effect of medicinal mushrooms can be potentially utilized in treating H-pylori-associated gastrointestinal disorders.